vaishnavi-savant/GFG_Hackathon/README.md

 ## Overview

 This project is a crowdfunding platform developed using blockchain technology to provide complete security and transparency for both Campaign Creators and Investors.
+Crowdfunding is a platform for raising the funds.
 Unlike traditional crowdfunding platforms, there is no middleman, and every transaction is fully visible and traceable.

 ## Features